kaltun-dev/pp3--tic-tac-toe/README.md

   <img src="assets/images/game-winner.png"/>

  #### Play again or end the game
-  - In the end the player is given two options to end the game or to keep playing. if they choose to play again, the game loads again from the begining.
-If they however choose to quit then player gets a good by massege.
+  - In the end the player is given two options; to end the game or to keep playing.
+If they choose to play again, the game loads again from the begining.
+If they however choose to quit then the player gets a goodby massege.
   <img src="assets/images/play-again.png"/>

 ## Testing

  ### Manual Testing
-  #### internal linter
-   - Used internal pep8 linter
+  #### Internal pep8 linter
-   * After hearing that pep8 online website was down, i followed the sterps for installing the internal pep8 linter for CI.
+   * After hearing that pep8 online website was down, i followed the steps for installing the internal pep8 linter for CI.
 At first there were so many errors, mainly to do with commenting spaces, whitespace, line too long, blank lines amongst others.
   <img src="assets/images/internalpep8-linter.png"/>

-  #### Before pep8 linter
-  - used Code Institute pep8 linter
+  ####  Code Institute pep8 linter - BEFORE
   * After i got news that Code Institute made a new pep8 linter, i used it to check and correct any further errors.
   <img src="assets/images/before-pep8.png"/>

-  #### Final pep8 linter
+  #### Code Institute pep8 linter - AFTER corrections
-  - After corrections
   * In the end there was one final error on line 194.
-Which states that comparison to True should be if cond is true.
-I have tried diffrent ways of correcting this line.
-And used an if condition but unfortunaly game flow doesnt continue.
-So for that reason I have decided to leave this error as i believe that a (while loop) is suitable here and keep the game in a loop.
-Am sure there are ways this can be solved but unfortunatly there is not enough time for it now.
+Which states that "comparison to True should be if cond is true".
+I have tried different ways of correcting this line.
+And used an if condition but unfortunaly game flow doesn't continue.
+So for that reason I have decided to leave this error as i believe that a (while loop) is suitable here and keeps the game in a loop.
+Am sure there are other ways this could be solved but unfortunatly there is not enough time for it now.
 It is also worth noting that this error does not effect the game in any negative way.
   <img src="assets/images/last-pep8.png"/>